barx2os/SnowTrail/README.md

 - There are 3 shaders;
   * First one ground shader, make transfromation from snow to ground
   * Second generates a texture responsible from transformation texture
-  * Third one just diminish trail from ground state to snow state
+  * Third one just diminishes trails from ground state to snow state
   * I  used free asset (Thanks to MST_Creator) for car

 - Video demonstration